rusvaplauke/ItemStore.WebApi/README.md

 2. Beautify code (exceptions, etc)

 ADVANCED
-0. Think about introducing 'Shop' to which 'Item' belongs. --> (1) CRUD to Shop (galbut panaudot inherit?)
+0. Think about introducing 'Shop' {name, address} to which 'Item' belongs. --> (1) CRUD to Shop (galbut panaudot inherit?)
+(2) Assign 'Item' to a shop.
+(3) 'User' should be able to buy an item
 1. Apply Clean architecture principles.